cibseven-community-hub/cibseven-keycloak/examples/jwt/README.md

 ### Enabling `keycloak.js` in CIB seven Web Applications

-You'll find the custom configuration for CIB seven Cockpit UI under ``src/main/resources/META-INF/resources/webjars/camunda``.
+You'll find the custom configuration for the legacy Camunda Cockpit UI under ``src/main/resources/META-INF/resources/webjars/camunda``.
 Rely on this directory as a base directory for the next step.

 To enable the JWT authorization plugin on the client side you have to provide a custom ``config.js`` file, located in the ``app/{admin|cockpit|tasklist|welcome}/scripts/`` directory of the CIB seven webapps.
 It simply configures a custom authentication script: